andre-ye/muadocs/pages/med_grp/a/2_annotate.md

 ## [3] Annotating with the Min/Max Protocol

+The annotation interface is designed to be simple.
+You will annotate a series of images using a poly tool.
+To zoom in, scroll forward; to zoom out, scroll back.
+To move the image around, right click on the image and drag it into the desired location.

 You will begin by annotating the min hypothesis.
 Recall that the min region represents the region which is almost certainly to be annotated.
 To begin, click on `Annotate` > `Poly`.
 This will automatically set you up to draw a polygon.
 Move your cursor over the image, and click where you want to make a vertex.
 When you are finished, right-click. **This connects your most recently drawn vertex to the first vertex**, enclosing a polygon.

 ![](/muadocs/assets/img/a0_single_point_min.gif)